bcgov/mds/load_testing/README.md

 'pip install -r requirements.txt'

-Save a copy of  '.envEXAMPLE.py' as '.env'
+Save a copy of  '.envEXAMPLE' as '.env'

 Get a bearer token from the network console after successfully logging into the app.
 Add it to the .env file.